 - Wrap around design offers extra protection for child

-- Easily adjustable buckling system
+- Easily adjustable foot rests

 Topeak Baby Seat Review – Results of Our Test Rides

 The Topeak BabySeat II is a rear, rack-mounted bike seat that is suitable for babies starting at 12 months to kids up to 48.5 lbs.
 Along with the included rack and suspension system, the Topeak’s wrap-around sidewall protection and lockable lap bar are two additional safety features that make it different from other child bike seats.

 While not perfect, the Topeak does excel at being simple, efficient, and a smooth ride.
 If your bike is designed to hold a bike rack (see What to Look for When Purchasing a Baby Bike Seat if you are unsure), then the BabySeat II is a bike seat worthy of your consideration.

 The Topeak BabySeat II fits a wide variety of ages better than most other seats.
 With the lowest shoulder strap setting of any rear seat we’ve tested (just 9.5″ from the bottom of the seat), if you’re looking at a rear child bike seat for a baby, the Topeak is one of your best options.